Bethenny Frankel Comes Under Fire After Posting Photo Of 9-Year-Old Daughter Grabbing Her Breasts

 My heart wouldn’t be as full without @BiggySmallz!
 That’s why I’m celebrating Adopt a Shelter Dog Month with @aspca and @scruffaluvs, a toy that teaches kids at a young age the importance of rescuing and nurturing pets. ????????❤️ #ad #sponsored #ScruffXASPCA #dogtober #biggysmallz #loved

 It does not appear as though Bethenny has commented back at any of the haters but she also shared the same shot on her Instagram page as well.
-And earlier today, The Inquisitr shared that Bethenny’s former co-star, Jill Zarin spoke to the press and shared the reason why she believes her former BFF left the RHONY franchise.
+And earlier today, The Inquisitr shared that Bethenny’s former co-star Jill Zarin spoke to the press and shared the reason why she believes her former BFF left the RHONY franchise.

 “[Frankel] is the first to say that she doesn’t have a relationship with the girls other than filming, that it’s a job.
 I think she’s got enough freedom and choices now to move on and, you know, I always feel like Bethenny always knows when the party’s over,” Zarin explained.